scikit-hep/pyhf/docs/faq.rst

 How did ``pyhf`` get started?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In 2017 Lukas Heinrich was discussing with colleauge Andy Buckley how it would be convienent to
+In 2017 Lukas Heinrich was discussing with colleauge Holger Schulz how it would be convienent
-be able to share and produce statistical results from LHC experiements if they were able to be
+to share and produce statistical results from LHC experiements if they were able to be
 created with tools that didn't require the large ``C++`` dependencies and tooling expertise as
 :math:`\HiFa{}`.
 Around the same time that Lukas began thinking on these ideas, Matthew Feickert was working on